The Sweet Spot

 One would think that if you optimally control blood sugar then you should see benefits in its worst outcome — cardiovascular disease, right?
 Wrong.

-The UKPDS Trial: (The UK Prospective Diabetes Study (UKPDS): clinical and therapeutic implications for type 2 diabetes) failed to show reduction in cardiovascular events in those treated to reduce an A1C from 8.0% to 7.0% (although, a subset of patients treated with metformin had lower event rates.)
+The UKPDS Trial (The UK Prospective Diabetes Study: clinical and therapeutic implications for type 2 diabetes) failed to show reduction in cardiovascular events in those treated to reduce an A1C from 8.0% to 7.0% (although, a subset of patients treated with metformin had lower event rates.)

-Too many practitioners remain under the outdated impression that they dare not treat type 2 diabetic too aggressively, as this leads to an increase in mortality.
+Too many practitioners remain under the outdated impression that they dare not treat type 2 diabetics too aggressively, as this leads to an increase in mortality.

 A breakdown of these two trials is well summarized in this editorial: Intensive Glycemic Control in the ACCORD and ADVANCE Trials | NEJM.